jcocozza/rct/README.md

 The requirements for this project is as follows:

 1. Copy from remote to local should be simple.

 - on remote, simply call `rct <my text>` (provided `rct listen` has been called on local)

 2. Exclusive remote/client relationship (only verified machines can send data)

 - the config file supports including a token which all data will have to be sent with
-3. End-to-End encryption
-  - TODO

 ## Setup